Seminar Information

 Social Emotional Growth & Socialization: How does a child develop emotionally and what does that look like?
 How can you contribute to the emotional growth of a child?
 Learn the answers to these questions and leave with strategies you can implement right away.

-Supporting Emotional Strengths in Young Children (NEW PITC) (MNCPD)
+Supporting Emotional Strengths in Young Children (NEW PITC) (MNCPD-84731)

 Temperament: Each child is born with a unique temperament; these tendencies play a major role in his behavior.
-This seminar will provide you with an overview of temperament by presenting the different temperament traits and types along with strategies to effectively respond to individual children and other people in our lives.
+This seminar will provide an overview of temperament by presenting the different temperament traits and types along with strategies to effectively respond to individual children and other people in our lives.
+(2 hours) CC: I, II; CDA: 3, 8; CBTA:

 Program for Infant Toddler Caregivers (PITC) (formerly ITTI) - Module II